marfarma/microkids-related-posts/readme.txt

 == Change Log ==

-= 1.1 =
+= 2.1 =

-* Fixed a small issue with the paths to the .js and .css files which made the plugin break on blogs that reside in subdirectories.
+* Solved an issue where in WP 2.6 relationships with revisions were created when editing a post.

 = 2.0 =
 * Added the option to display related posts underneath your post content automatically
 * Added the extended customization options for the way the list of related posts is displayed:
  * Using a custom title